Dig into L.A.'s best grilled cheese sandwiches

-Come cold wintry nights (okay, chilly by LA standards) or brisk summer evenings, venture to City Tavern—either the Culver City or Downtown location will do—for a perfectly toasted grilled cheese ($9) that’ll melt away the cold and your hunger pangs.
-The Tavern’s version features pungent pimento cheese oozing out of warm rustic bread—an ideal evening snack that should be rightfully paired with a pint of craft beer from the pub’s massive beer list.
+Come cold wintry nights or brisk summer evenings, you’ll want to venture to City Tavern for a perfectly toasted grilled cheese ($14) that’ll melt away the cold and your hunger pangs.
+The Tavern’s version features pungent pimento cheese oozing out of warm, rustic bread—an ideal evening snack that should be rightfully paired with a pint of craft beer from the pub’s massive brew list.
 You deserve it.

-Let your health food cravings lead you to Foodlab, West Hollywood’s mom and pop joint, for an upscale twist on the classic bread and cheese combo.
-Known for its eco-friendly kitchen and farm fresh menu, it’s no surprise that the grilled cheese ($9.75) here is instead concocted in a slightly healthier format (well, as nourishing as bread and cheese can be).
-Made on 5-grain toast, the crispy sliced bread hugs melted Gruyere, Tallegio and Raclette cheeses along with tangy grainy mustard and caramelized onions.
+Let your health-food cravings lead you to Foodlab, a West Hollywood mom-and-pop joint, for an upscale twist on the classic bread-and-cheese combo.
+Known for its eco-friendly kitchen and farm fresh menu, it’s no surprise that this café’s off-menu grilled cheese ($9) is instead concocted in a healthier format (well, as nourishing as bread and cheese can be).
+Made on either wheat or five-grain toast, the crispy sliced bread hugs your choice of cheese—but we’re partial to their blend of melted Gruyere, Tallegio and Raclette.
 It’s a bite of fromage heaven.

-Known for it’s down-to-earth, homey vibe and scrumptious California comfort food, the grub gals Betty Fraser and Denise DeCarlo are serving up a nod to America’s favorite after school snack—appropriately called the After School Special ($13.50).
-Filled with cheddar and Swiss cheese on sourdough bread, the classic grilled sandwich has a savory twist with a dab of herby dill butter, to be paired with a dreamy cup of tomato soup—a go-to combo practically ordained by the cheese gods.
+Known for its down-to-earth homey vibe and its scrumptious California comfort food, the Grub gals Betty Fraser and Denise DeCarlo serve up a nod to America’s favorite after-school snack—appropriately called the After School Special ($13.99).
+Filled with cheddar and Swiss cheese on sourdough bread, the classic grilled sandwich gets an herbaceous twist from a dab of dill butter, to be paired with a dreamy cup of tomato soup—a go-to combo practically ordained by the cheese gods.

-It’s hard to enter Joan’s on Third—both the original Third Street location and the new Studio City outpost—and not want to order everything in sight.
-The pastry case holds airy muffins and dense brownies, the prepared foods holds brightly colored salads and home-cooked meatloaf, and the cheese counter is a fromage-lovers dream.
-And speaking of cheese: the grilled cheese at Joan’s is tops.
-Using pain de mie—traditional sandwich bread—a mild cheddar cheese oozes onto the plate, and serves as the base for potential add-ons: tomato, ham or bacon ($8.95-$10.95).
+It’s hard to enter Joan’s on Third—both the original Third Street location and the newer Studio City outpost—and not want to order everything in sight.
+The pastry case holds airy muffins and dense brownies, the prepared-foods refrigerator holds brightly colored salads and homestyle meatloaf, and the cheese counter is a dream.
+And speaking of cheese, the grilled cheese at Joan’s is tops: Using traditional French sandwich bread, a mild cheddar cheese oozes onto the plate, and serves as the base for add-ons like tomato or bacon ($10.50–$13).
 Order with a side of Joan’s thick tomato soup for dunking—and don’t forget to stop by the pastry counter on the way out.

-If there’s one ingredient as chichi and luxurious as Beverly Hills, it’s truffles.
-So it’s no surprise that Beverly Drive’s coffee haven (with an equally high-quality café menu) pays homage to the cheesy delicacy with a posh twist—that is, one infused with black truffle.
+If there’s one ingredient as chichi as Beverly Hills, it’s truffles.
+So it’s no surprise that Beverly Drive’s coffee haven (with an equally high-quality café menu) pays homage to the cheesy delicacy with a posh twist—that is, one infused with truffle ($16).
 Dip your decadent, shamelessly satisfying grilled cheese into a side of perfectly creamy tomato soup.
-The meticulously clean, modern-boutique style café offers an added elegant twist to your upscale sandwich.
+The meticulously clean, modern-boutique style café offers an added elegant setting for your upscale sandwich.
 Who says a grilled cheese can’t have glam?

-Well known for it’s lavish array of gourmet cheeses, wines and produce at the half European-esque market, half café, you’d expect the cheese aficionados to craft up a damn good grilled cheese (especially after eyeing and/or drooling over the gourmet cheese selection).
-After one bite of the melty Fontina, Camembert and sharp cheddar cheese on cranberry-walnut bread ($9.25), let’s just say that the Oaks meets our high cheesy standards and then some.
+Known for its lavish array of gourmet cheeses, wines and produce at the European-esque market and café, you’d expect the cheese aficionados to craft up a damn good grilled cheese.
+And that they do.
+You can make a sandwich from much of the selection, at around $14 (we love the combo of melty fontina with camembert on cranberry-walnut bread), and let’s just say that after one bite, the Oaks meets our high cheesy standards—and then some.